Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

-If $M_{ej,C}^{AGB} < 0.75 M_{ej,O}^{AGB}$, silicate grains are instead produced. \cite{dwek98} estimated the masses of the elements going into silicate dust under the simple assumption that for each atom of them, a single O atom will go into dust as well (see his equation 23).
-We have verified with our code that \cite{dwek98} approach, as expected, leads to the production of 'silicate grains' featuring very variable mass ratios between the various elements, and typically very different from those typically assumed by radiative transfer computations.
-Therefore, while we have implemented in our code also his formulation, we prefer a different one, preserving the olivine-like mass fractions in the four metal components at all redshifts.
+By converse, when $M_{ej,C}^{AGB} < 0.75 M_{ej,O}^{AGB}$, silicate grains condenses. \cite{dwek98} simply estimated the masses of the metals going into silicates by assuming that for each ejected atom of Si, Mg and Fe, an O atom will go into dust as well, as described by his equation 23.
+As expected, by implementing this approach in our code we verified that it leads to the production of 'silicate grains' having a very variable mass ratios between its four elements, and in particular featuring a very large fraction of oxygen.
+These ratios are substantially different from those typically assumed by radiative transfer computations.
+Therefore we adopted a different formulation, preserving the elemental mass partition of MgFeSiO\_4.
 Our procedure is based on the idea that the availability of just one element sets the maximum number of "molecules" or groups of the assumed compound that is possible to form.
 This is the element for which, in the stellar ejecta, the number abundance divided by the number of its atoms entering into the compound is minimun.
-This driving element has been dubbed {\it key element} by \cite{zhukovska08}, and the concept has been used in later works to describe dust stellar production or accretion in the ISM, or both \citep[e.g.][see also Section \ref{sec:acc_cou} for the accretion process]{hirashita11,asano13,gjergo18,hou19}.
+This driving element has been dubbed {\it key element} by \cite{zhukovska08}, and the concept has been used in later works to describe dust stellar production or accretion in the ISM, or both \citep[e.g.][see also Section \ref{sec:acc_cou} for the accretion process]{hirashita11,asano13,gjergo18,hou19,vijayan19}.

-Let $M_{ej,X}^{AGB}$ be the masses ejected by a star particle, through the AGB enrichment channel and during a given time-step, in form of the X element which enters into the olivine compound.
-X stands then for Mg, Fe, Si and O. We indicate $N_{mol,sil}^{AGB}$ as the number of "molecules" of MgFeSiO$_4$ that can be formed over the time-step.
-This is set by the less abundant element, taking into account how many atoms of each element $N_{ato}^X$ enter into the compound (1 for Mg, Fe, Si, and 4 for O).
-Then
+\edi{We indicate now with $M_{ej,X}^{AGB}$ the mass of the generic X element ejected by the AGB winds of a star particle during a time-step.
+For olivine, X can be Mg, Fe, Si or O. Let $N_{mol,sil}^{AGB}$ be the number of "molecules" of MgFeSiO$_4$ that can be formed during the time-step.
+This number is set by the element for which the number of atoms ejected divided by the number of its atoms in the compound $N_{ato}^X$ (1 for Mg, Fe, Si, and 4 for O) is minimum.} Then

 where $\mu_X$ is the atomic weight of the X element, and we have introduced an efficiency factor of condensation for silicate grains $\delta_{AGB,sil}$, set to 1 in our reference model.
 Therefore, the mass of the X element locked into silicate grains is given by